 In the RTL or Technology view, use Edit->Find to display the Object Query dialog box.
-For a detailed procedure about using this command, see Using Find for Hierarchical and Restricted Searches, on page 228 of the User Guide.
+For a detailed procedure about using this command, see Using Find for Hierarchical and Restricted Searches, on page 236 of the User Guide.

-Type of objects Instances Symbols Nets Ports

-to find -Search]

-Entire Design () Cu irrent L evel and Below Ourren t Level Only vel(s) to arch

-ed: 0 of 36 -> Highlighted: :0 of 0

-Objects matching filter (search clock_pad decode dmux I_2 <- in ojects to find schematic

-candidates) N_2608_i porta_pad[porta_pad[porta_pad[porta_pad[porta_pad] 1] 2] 4 All -> (ar nd select)

-Highlight Sea arch (?): Un-Highlight Selection ( ?):

-Filter string - •

--Name Spac .e - Se arch by

-Get more candidates Da n Fir d All Tech Vi Netlist iew Jump to location Na ame Space ech view

-- , ,
+Type of objects Instances Symbols Net ts Ports 1 to find -Search Entire Design Current Level and Be elow 💿 Curren t Level Only Level(s) to Objects matching filter (search candidates) UnHighlighted: 0 of 36 clock_pad decode dmux L_2 1_7 N_2608 j porta_pad[0] porta_pad[1] porta_pad[3] Highlighted: 0 of 0 search - Objects to find in schematic (and select) Filter string Highlight Search (?): In-Highlight Selection ( -Name Space ?): - Search by Get more candidates Done Fire All Tech View Netlist Jump to location Name Space (Tech view only)